osanseviero/Bank-Simulation/README.md

 Run Instructions
 ----------------
-To run the simulation with a specific server configuration (ex: server1.json), simply run:
+To run the simulation with a specific server configuration (ex: server1.json), run:

     python simulate.py server1

+Note: For creating xlsx files, XlsxWrite module is used.
+To run it, be sure to run the next command:

+	sudo pip install XlsxWriter

 Server configurations
 ---------------------